amigne/ZosTeroPs/doc/INSTALL.md

 LDAP support requires `python-ldap` and `django-auth-ldap` Python packages.

+### Databases
+Database must support JSON fields.
+The following databases are supported:
+* MariaDB 10.2.7+
+* MySQL 5.7.8+
+* Oracle
+* PostgreSQL
+* SQLite 3.9.0+ (with JSON1 extension)

-Database support other than SQLite requires appropriate Python packages:
+Database other than SQLite requires appropriate Python packages:
 * MySQL/MariaDB require the package `mysqlclient`

 **ZosTeroPs** has successfully been deployed using the uWSGI application server with a Nginx front-end HTTP server.